10 Job Searching Resources

 The digital age has made the process of searching for information extremely efficient.
 Indeed's career site offers a variety of helpful features designed to help job seekers find what they're looking for right away.
 You can search instantly for jobs by entering your information into the "what" and "where" search bars of the homepage.

 Follow these steps for an enhanced user experience:

-- Create a free account on Indeed, then upload your resume or create one.
+Create a free account on Indeed.com, then upload your resume or create one.

 2. Browse company pages

 You can learn a lot about a company by looking at reviews left by its current and past employees.
-Indeed's company pages provide an excellent resource for those who want additional insight into the company culture.
+Indeed's company pages provide an excellent resource for those who want additional insight into a company's culture.
 If you don't have a particular company in mind, you can browse company reviews by category to see a curated list of workplaces.
-Plus, the 50 list includes companies rated the highest on overall employee experience.

 Related: The Essential Job Search Guide